 - Under the PPO 750, PPO 1500, and PPO 2500 Options, if you go to a Provider who is not part of the Network, you are still covered for eligible Medically Necessary services; however, coverage is at a lower level of benefits (out-of-Network benefit level) and you must first satisfy your out-of-Network Deductible. - At the out-of-Network benefit level, you pay an annual per person per year Deductible and higher out-of-pocket coinsurance amounts.
 For most services, the plan pays 60% and you pay the remaining 40% of covered out-of-Network charges, after you satisfy the annual Deductible.
-Additionally, you must pay any amount of the Provider's billed fee that exceeds the out-of-Network reimbursement rates, which are based upon a percentage of the Medicare allowable rate (balance billing).
+Additionally, except as prohibited under ERISA section 716, you must pay any amount of the Provider's billed fee that exceeds the out-of-Network reimbursement rates, which are based upon a percentage of the Medicare allowable rate (balance billing).
 Make sure you understand your financial obligation before you elect to go out-of-Network.
-Each time you or your covered dependent needs medical care, you choose whether to use a Network or out-of-Network Provider. - Special rules apply for "Emergency" services as defined in the Glossary.
+Each time you or your covered dependent needs medical care, you choose whether to use a Network or out-of-Network Provider. - Special rules apply for "Emergency Services" as defined in the Glossary.
 In this case, you will pay the same out-of-Network coinsurance that applies to in-Network services.
-However, in some cases, the Provider may separately bill you for unreimbursed charges (balance billing).